-This Summer Strawberry Grilled Chicken Salad is the perfect blend of fruity, sweet and savory.
-Filled with strawberry marinated chicken, it’s the perfect way to eat healthy in season, topped with a cool, refreshing honey lime yogurt dressing.
+This Summer Berry Chicken Salad is the perfect blend of fruity, sweet and savory.
+Filled with strawberry marinated chicken, it’s the perfect way to eat healthy in season, topped with a refreshing, creamy honey lime salad dressing.

-I hope you had a wonderful weekend!
-Our was both social and relaxing.
+I hope you had a wonderful weekend.
+Ours was both social and relaxing.
 I got dinner with a friend, we went to the pool, grilled out with friends, and got some housework/packing done.

 July is going to be a SUPER busy month with traveling, so I’m cherishing these weekends while I can.
 We head to Indianapolis and Chicago next weekend, a trip to Asheville in a few weeks, a few days in Nashville to visit my brother, and a trip up North towards the end of the month.